sebawita/tutorial-ng-add-nativescript/readme.md

 **Step 4**

 NativeScript build process consists of two steps: bundling and building the native app.
-By default, there are certain files that do not include in the application's bundle such as fonts and images.
+By default, some files do not include in the application's bundle such as fonts and images.
 The **webpack** bundler is explicitly instructed to copy these types of files to the native application in its configuration file.

 Therefore, to make it possible for NativeScript to load **.json** files from the **assets** folder, you need to give information Webpack to copy the file into the native application.
 This can be done with the help of `CopyWebpackPlugin` like this: